EirikRH/sibi/README.md

 # sibi
-Backend for sibi with Prisma setup
+Backend for sibi with Express and Prisma(PoistreSQL) setup